Make Your Bedroom a Place to Relax

 Let’s look at what you are keeping and start organizing.
 Maybe you could group items in your armoire better to keep them more organized and easier to find when you want to wear them.
 Just having fewer items (only the items you use will make it easier to find many things).

-For things that you use every day (or nearly every day), keep them in a place that’s convenient and easy to reach.
+For things that you use every day (or nearly every day), keep them in a place that’s organized and convenient to reach.
 You don’t want to waste time looking for your cell phone or your watch in the morning.
+Try a dresser organizer or valet like this one.

 Look around and see if you need to move anything else make any other changes to make your bedroom perfect.